Tackling Inequalities and Discrimination Experiences in health Services (TIDES)

 The Tackling Inequalities and Discrimination Experiences in health services (TIDES) study aims to understand how discrimination witnessed and experienced by healthcare practitioners is related to work and health outcomes, and how this may contribute to inequalities in health service use.
-TIDES phase 1 is funded by the Wellcome Trust.
+TIDES phase 1 was funded by the Wellcome Trust.

-TIDES phase 2 is funded by the ESRC as part of UK Research and Innovation’s rapid response to COVID-19 and aims to understand how discrimination contributes to inequalities in health and health services, and aims to continue this work by examining the impact of COVID-19 on inequalities experience by ethnic minority people working in health and social care.
+TIDES phase 2 was funded by the ESRC as part of UK Research and Innovation’s rapid response to COVID-19 and aims to understand how discrimination contributes to inequalities in health and health services, and aims to continue this work by examining the impact of COVID-19 on inequalities experience by ethnic minority people working in health and social care.

 TIDES Phase 1 involves four interrelated projects: